ceilfors/gq/backlog.md

 ```

 # Technical debt
-- Rename GqTransformation to GqASTTransformation to follow standard
+- Refactor Matcher message to be more meaningful e.g. to use Spock helper
-- Move @Gq out of ast package.
+- Move @Gq out of ast package to gq.gq.
 - Rename package to com.ceilfors.groovy instead of transform.
 - Remove ast layer in test case
-- This code in GqFile seems to be a responsibility of someone else: writer.indentLevel = methodCalls.size()

 # Bug

 # Feature
 - 0.1.0 @Gq Exception - Test - nestedException1 catch exception from nestedexception2 and throw again.
 Indentation must stay the same.
-- 0.1.0 Long expression - Generate temporary file.
-Handles expression value e.g. gq(<>), @Gq func(<>), @Gq return -> <>
-- 0.1.0 Long expression - Prints ellipsis in the middle
 - 0.1.0 Colouring in console.
 Ability to turn it off.
 - @Gq Exception - Print source code context e.g. source code snippets and line numbers
 - @Gq(vars=true) to print all variable expression